bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 2: 00:40:26

-And of course, if I run out of these pre-processing things,
+And of course, if I ran out of these pre-processing things,

 Speaker 0: 00:40:29